apache/tapestry-5/54_RELEASE_NOTES.md

 The ContentType objects, used to represent a content types such as "text/html" in a structured manner, has been revised significantly in 5.4; it is now an immutable data type.
 In addition, a few scattered interfaces that used a String content type have been changed to use the ContentType class instead.

+## FormInjector Removed

+The FormInjector component was removed; it was intended for use only inside the AjaxFormLoop component (which was rewritten in 5.4 and no longer uses FormInjector).
+FormInjector was not widely used elsewhere, if is was used at all.